alankrantas/alankrantas/notes/investigations.md

 The IoT company, **Tibbo Technology Inc.**, has its headquarter and factories in New Taipei City, Taiwan.

-However many members of this company and **Tibbo Systems** (a closely related company) are clearly Russians:
+However many important members of this company and **Tibbo Systems** (a closely related company) are clearly Russians:

 - Dmitry Slepov - Managing Director and Co-Founder (who owns ~74% shares of the Taiwanese company)
 - Victor Polyakov - CEO